inteli-poc/dscp-api/README.md

 ### GET /item/:id/metadata/:metadataKey

-Gets the metadata value matching the `metadataKey` for the the item identified by `id`.
+Gets the metadata value matching the `metadataKey` for the item identified by `id`.
 Item `id`s are returned by [POST /run-process](#post-/run-process).
 If the value is a string, it will be returned with a `Content-Type` of `text/plain`.
 If the value is a file, it will be returned with a `Content-Type` of `application/octet-stream`.
 The original `filename` is returned in the `Content-Disposition` header.

 ### POST /run-process